PFC-Validator/PFC-Cluster/cluster-init/README.md

 kubectl get nodes --show-labels
 ```
 we use provider/zone for affinity.
+# topolvm
+still a WIP (waiting for it to support 1.28).
+we are using localstorage for now
+see (topolvm notes)[./06-topoLVM.md]

 # rook-ceph issues
 # check if the disks are found